dzumii/MLzoomcamp/README.md

 # MLzoomcamp
-Submissions to MLzoomcamp assignemnts and Projects
+Submissions to MLzoomcamp assignments and Projects